GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 ### Overview of the workflow

-1. Create a protected Cloud Storage bucket
+1. Create a protected Cloud Storage bucket.
-1. Create an application container to access Cloud Storage bucket
+1. Create an application container to access the Cloud Storage bucket.
 1. Create a Google service account.
-1. Create managed Cloud Run instance using the service account.
+1. Create a managed Cloud Run instance using the service account.
-1. Setup conditional IAM permissions
+1. Setup conditional IAM permissions.

-### Workflow Variables
+### Workflow variables

 The following variables will be used in some or all of the below workflow steps.
 All variables are required unless noted.